Psalms 22 · Psalms · Updated April 25, 2026

 Summary

 Psalm 22 is a lament attributed to King David, expressing a deep sense of abandonment by God.
-It opens with David crying out, "My God, my God, why hast thou forsaken me?"
+The psalm begins with David crying out, "My God, my God, why hast thou forsaken me?"
 (22:1).
 David feels distant from God despite his cries for help both day and night (22:2).
 He recalls how God delivered the ancestors of Israel when they trusted in Him (22:4-5), contrasting this with his own feelings of being scorned and despised by others (22:6-7).
-This sets the stage for a vivid portrayal of suffering and a plea for divine intervention.
+This introduces a vivid portrayal of suffering and a plea for divine intervention.

-The passage goes on to describe David's distress and the hostility he faces.
+David's distress and the hostility he faces are described in the passage.
 He is mocked by those around him who doubt his faith in God (22:8).
 David uses intense imagery to describe his anguish, feeling surrounded by enemies like "strong bulls of Bashan" and "dogs" that have pierced his hands and feet (22:12, 16).
 His physical and emotional state is one of exhaustion and vulnerability, with his strength dried up and his enemies dividing his garments (22:15, 18).
 Despite this, he calls on God to stay close and deliver him from danger (22:19-21).

 The psalm concludes with a shift from lament to praise.
-David expresses confidence that God has not ignored his suffering and will ultimately hear and respond (22:24).
+David expresses confidence that God has not ignored his suffering and will hear and respond (22:24).
 He vows to declare God's name and praise Him in the congregation (22:22-23).
 The passage ends with a vision of universal worship, where all nations will remember and turn to the Lord, acknowledging His dominion over all (22:27-28).
-The final verses anticipate future generations proclaiming God's righteousness, highlighting the enduring significance of God's actions (22:30-31).
+The final verses anticipate future generations proclaiming God's righteousness, emphasizing the enduring significance of God's actions (22:30-31).
+The primary conclusion of Psalm 22 is the emotional and spiritual struggle experienced by an individual who feels abandoned by God.
+This sense of abandonment is expressed through a vivid lament that transitions from despair to hope.
+The speaker, traditionally identified as King David, feels isolation and rejection, both from God and from others, yet reaffirms trust in God’s deliverance.
+The psalm captures the tension between personal suffering and enduring faith in divine intervention, showing the speaker's journey from anguish to a confident expectation of God's response and the eventual acknowledgment of God's sovereignty by all nations.

 Chiastic structure